Author: unexpectedincommonhours

 There are no words that can adequately describe how I was affected by that first service I watched.
 It was as if I had heard the songs and the prayers before, even though I never had.
 They reached something very deep within my soul, as if it were in my very DNA, and I felt the presence of God in an almost palpable way.
 It was as if I had come home at last, as if this is who I am, who I’ve always known myself to be, and I wept through the entire service.

 I continued to livestream services from Central Synagogue and immersing myself in Judaism.
-I ordered the Siddur, the Reform prayerbook, so I could follow along during services.
-I began to light Shabbat candles on Friday evenings and to make challah, the braided bead that is eaten on Shabbat.
+I ordered the Mishkan Tefillah Siddur, the Reform prayerbook, so I could follow along during services.
+I began to light Shabbat candles on Friday evenings and to make challah, the braided bread that is eaten on Shabbat.

 And I have long had mezuzahs on my front and back door posts.